JulianFrattini/rqi-proto/README.md

 ## Application

 To use this replication package, we recommend investigating the artifacts in this repository in the following order.
-For each script, you can choose between the interactive `Rmd` file that allows to inspect and manipulate each variable and the `html` file, which is a pre-compiled version of each `Rmd` notebook located in the [html](./src/html) folder.
+For each script, you can choose between the *interactive* `Rmd` file that allows to inspect and manipulate each variable and the *static* `html` file, which is a pre-compiled version of each `Rmd` notebook located in the [html](./src/html) folder.

-1. **Assumptions**: To understand the general causal assumptions that informed the design of the study, consider the [causal assumptions](./doc/Causal Model.pdf)
+1. **Assumptions**: To understand the general causal assumptions that informed the design of the study, consider the [causal assumptions](./doc/causal-model.pdf)
-2. **Design**: To review the design derived from this causal model, consider the [experiment design](./doc/Experiment Design.pdf) and the [experimental objects](./doc/Experimental Objects.pdf).
+2. **Design**: To review the design derived from this causal model, consider the [experiment design](./doc/experiment-design.pdf) and the [experimental objects](./doc/experimental-objects.pdf).
-3. **Instrumentation**: The implementation of the experiment design consists of the [experiment task](./doc/instrument/Study Document.pdf) and the [survey](./doc/instrument/Survey.pdf) of demographic variables.
+3. **Instrumentation**: The implementation of the experiment design consists of the [experiment task](./doc/instrument/study-document.pdf) and the [survey](./doc/instrument/survey.pdf) of demographic variables.
 4. **Data**: To inspect the collected data, consider the data preparation notebook ([static](./src/html/data-loading.html)/[interactive](./src/util/data-loading.Rmd)) or the [raw data](./data/raw).
 Also, consider the calculation of the inter-rater agreement ([static](./src/html/interrater-agreement.html)/[interactive](./src/meta/interrater-agreement.Rmd)) to check the reliability of the data labeling.
 5. **Frequentist Analysis**: Check the frequentist data analysis ([static](./src/html/frequentist-analysis.html)/[interactive](./src/frequentist/frequentist-analysis.Rmd)) to review the application of null-hypothesis significance tests as proposed by Femmer et al. [2].
 6. **Bayesian Analysis**: Check the Bayesian data analyses (static files in [src/html](./src/html) named after the five response variables (e.g., [duration.html](./src/html/duration.html) or [wrong-associations.html](./src/html/wrong-associations.html)), interactive files in [src/bayesian](./src/bayesian)) to review the application of a Bayesian data analysis framework for statistical causal inference [3].